Work Opportunity Tax Credit (WOTC)

 - The employer completes the employer section of the IRS FORM 8850, "Work Opportunity Credit Pre-Screening Notice and Certification Request" and then has the job seeker complete the first page.
 Make certain that the applicant signs the form. –Signatures must be original–

-- Complete either the Department of Labor ETA Form 9061 or ETA 9062.
+- Complete the Department of Labor ETA Form 9061.

 - Mail the completed IRS 8850 and ETA 9061 or ETA 9062 to your state/local WOTC coordinator within 28 days after the employee's first day at work and mail them to the address indicated below.
 The postmark will be used to establish the date of submission.